Monday nights at 6:30pm

 USCF membership required.

-If you can not make it you must call or email Dave King, Mel Clark or Matt Hayes before 6 P.M.
-Monday, to request a bye.
-Phone numbers and email addresses are available at the club.
+If you can not make it you must call or email Randy Hough before 5:00pm Monday to request a bye - randallhough@gmail.com / (626) 282-7412.
 You may also use the Contact page on the website to request a bye.

-You can request two half-point byes per tournament, last round byes only before the fifth round.
+You can request two half-point byes per tournament, last round byes only before the penultimate round.

 If you don't show up or call, you will be dropped from the next round until you notify us.